midas-network/SMHvalidation/README.md

 R package containing functions to pull data from the R package covidcast (output in the Scenario Modeling Hub (SMH) standard format), to validate and visualize Scenario Modeling Hub submission.
+For more information on the Scenario Modeling Hub and/or on how to participate, please consult the Scenario Modeling Hub [GitHub repository]() or [website]()

 ## Installation